calcom/platform-starter-kit/starter/README.md

 ## Learn More about Cal.com Platform

-Visit our documentation at [Cal.com/docs](https://cal.com/docs/platform) or join our [Discord](https://go.cal.com/discord).
+Visit our documentation at [cal.com/docs/platform](https://cal.com/docs/platform) or join our [Discord](https://go.cal.com/discord).

-Purchase a commercial API key here: [Cal.com/pricing](https://cal.com/pricing).
+Contact sales to purchase a commercial API key here: [cal.com/sales](https://cal.com/sales).

 ## Learn More about T3